All Episodes

 And he closes by writing for the record.

-One thing, what one caveat.
+One thing, one caveat.

-Uh Mr. Brantley here makes my point about polls.
+Mr. Brantley here makes my point about polls.

-Some months ago, the polls said that Hillary was inevitable and it was over, and it was just a matter of time.
+Some months ago, the polls said that Hillary was inevitable and it was over and it was just a matter of time.

 All we had to do was let the calendar click by be over.